 Change of Use Planning Application for conversion of former Baptist Chapel to a new residential unit in Stowbridge, Norfolk, approved by King's Lynn & West Norfolk District Council.

-The application was accompanied by a Flood Risk Assessment due to its proximity to the River Ouse whihc is a well-known river and often referred to as the Great Ouse.
+After conducting an initial planning appraisal En-Plan submitted a fromal Planning Application which was accompanied by a Flood Risk Assessment due to its proximity to the River Ouse, which is a well-known river and often referred to as the Great Ouse.
 It is the fourth-longest river in the United Kingdom, flowing through the East of England.
 The Great Ouse starts in Northamptonshire and flows into the Wash, a large estuary on the east coast of England.
 The flood risk assessment received approval from the Environment Agency.
 The Environment Agency itseld has taken measurs to prevent flooding from the River Ouse in Norfolk.
 Historically, various flood prevention and management measures have been implemented in the region to mitigate the risk of flooding.
 Some of these measures include:

 It's important to note that flood prevention is an ongoing process, and measures may be adjusted over time based on changing environmental conditions, infrastructure needs, and the latest understanding of flood risk.
 For the most current and detailed information on the measures taken by the Environment Agency for the River Ouse in Norfolk, it's advisable to check directly with the Environment Agency or relevant local authorities in the region.